 6. Third party services

 The Zinc Service may contain links to third party websites and apps.
 If you follow a link to a third party website or app, please note that this Privacy Policy does not apply to that website or app.
-We are not responsible or liable for the privacy policies or practices of any third party websites or apps, so check their policies before you submit any personal data to those websites.
+We are not responsible or liable for the privacy policies or practices of any third party websites or apps, and we suggest you read their policies before you submit any personal data to those websites.

 7. Data retention